We will send the PDF document with course details, schedule, and cost information by email. You can unsubscribe at any time.

 GENNY MANCUSI, HSE PROFESSIONAL

 "Very proud to have recently completed my Certificate of Mastery in Safety Coaching with SafetyRelations.
 One of the BEST ONLINE COURSES I have ever done in the OHS field.
 It has taught me how to read, learn and recognize emotions, and showed me the importance of developing self-awareness, active listening, powerful questioning, coaching presence, coaching ethics and trust on a deeper level."

-Dan is a senior coach, coach trainer and author with more than 20 years of experience in coaching and training coaches.
-He has more than 7500 hours of coaching expereince and has trained thousands of coaches worldwide.
+Dan is a Professional Certified Coach, coach trainer and author with more than 20 years of experience in coaching and training coaches.
+He has more than 8500 hours of coaching experience and has trained thousands of coaches worldwide.
 He has trained and coached safety leaders and teams from high-reliability industries such as Aerospace and Chemical Manufacturing.
 Dan’s specialty is developing the human and relational skills necessary to drive world class safety performance.
-He engages the power of our three centers of intelligence (Body.
-Emotions and Language) in his coaching, which means his coaching is not just limited to intellect and that approach delivers faster and sustainable results for his clients.
-He is the course leader for the “Mastery in Safety Coaching” program presented by SafetyRelations, and the program has received rave reviews from participants worldwide.
-Dan has taught, presented and coached leaders and organizations in the U.S., Canada, Europe, South Africa, Singapore, India, Pakistan, Latin America and Jamaica.
-He is a Professional Certified Coach (PCC) by the International Coach Federation (ICF) and his coaching programs are fully aligned to ICF’s guidelines and ethical standards.